scholarslab/scholarslab.github.io/docs/authoring-and-editing.md

   - The date the post is to be listed as published, using the YYYY-MM-DD  01:00:00+00:00 format, e.g. 2018-10-17 01:00:00+00:00.
 Note that the year comes first; hyphens separate the year, month, and day, followed by a space and then time info.
   - Dates with leading zeros (e.g. 2018-02-05) need to include those zeros.
   - This is just when the post will say it was published, in the URL and in the page metadata.
 Currently, it does not have anything to do when the post actually goes live on our website.
   - Unless you care about the exact time of day the post is listed as published, just leave the  01:00:00+00:00 part as is.
-If you do care, I think that may be in UTC rather than EST?
+If you do care, the time stamp is UTC rather than EST.
 - Leave **layout: post** as is
   - This tells the site to use our standard template for laying out a blog post
 - **slug:**